 - More affordable: Was released into a lower priced segment (24 percent cheaper at launch).

 - More modern: Was introduced somewhat (10 months) more recently.

-If the count of individual advantages (bullet points above) is taken as a guide, the G7X Mark II emerges as the winner of the contest (6 : 4 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the G7X Mark II emerges as the winner of the contest (6 : 4 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs.

 |Canon G7 X Mark II (⇒ rgt)||HiRec||81/100 Silver||4.5/5||4/5||4.5/5||2016||699||latest||check|

 |Canon SX730 (⇒ lft | rgt)||Rec||-||4/5||-||4/5||2017||399||latest||check|

 |Canon T7i (⇒ lft | rgt)||..||80/100 Gold||4.5/5||..||4/5||2017||749||latest||check|

 |Canon G5 X (⇒ lft | rgt)||HiRec||78/100 Silver||4.5/5||4/5||4.5/5||2015||799||latest||check|

 |Canon G7 X (⇒ lft | rgt)||HiRec||77/100 Silver||4.5/5||3.5/5||4.5/5||2014||699||discont.||check|